Fortunatetech/A-Dynamic-Hr-Dashboard-Excel-Project/README.md

 Attrition can also refer to a company losing its customer base, often as a result of older customers aging or moving on and fewer newer customers opting in.
 Attrition is different from layoffs, which occur when a company lets people go without replacing them.

+This dashboard contains key metrics such as Total Employee, Total Attrtion, Active Employee, Average Age, and Attrition Rate it also includes other informations such as Attrtion by Education, Attrtion by Jobe Role, Number of Employee by Gender, Attrition by Age among others.

-This dashboard contains information such as the
+The dashboard leaves with the managing